No products in the cart.

-We have gathered another all-star panel together for our United States 9th Circuit Court of Appeals Boot Camp, including three 9th Circuit judges, two authors of Federal Ninth Circuit Civil Appellate Practice (The Rutter Group Practice Guide) and top-notch 9th Circuit appellate attorneys.
+We have gathered another all-star panel together for our United States 9th Circuit Court of Appeals Boot Camp, including four 9th Circuit judges, two authors of Federal Ninth Circuit Civil Appellate Practice (The Rutter Group Practice Guide) and top-notch 9th Circuit appellate attorneys.

 This program will be a two-part webinar.
 Please click on the Agenda Tab above for a detailed list of what you will learn at this program.